 I don’t know about you but I certainly love food, and the idea of eating less food gives me anxiety.
 But what if we could eat more food and still lose some of those unwanted pounds of fat.
 Sounds too good to be true doesn’t it?
 Well I’m going to share some of the neat things I do to bulk up my meals, eat loads, keep hunger at bay AND stay lean – all while still enjoying my food and feeling full.

 But how?
 How is it possible to eat more food and lose weight?
-It’s actually quite easy and I’ll take you through 3 ways that you can use to fill the plate and the belly without piling on the pounds.
+It’s actually quite easy and I’ll take you through 3 ways that you can use to fill the plate with fit foods and the belly without piling on the pounds.

 No.1 Use Low Fat Swaps